History of British nationality law: Overseas born children of British mothers

-Registration under both these categories confers British citizenship by descent and hence those with permanent residence in the United Kingdom, or those with the right to take up permanent residence in the United Kingdom, may prefer to apply for naturalisation or section 4 registration instead.
-Both of these registration categories give British citizenship otherwise than by descent.

-(This right to registration under this measure was later amended by the Borders, Citizenship and Immigration Act 2009, which moved the earliest date of birth covered from 1961 to 1 January 1949, and elaborated in "a dense and at times impenetrable piece of drafting" on the section 4C approach, while also covering numerous additional and less common situations, and adding a good character requirement.
+(This right to registration under this measure was later amended by the Borders, Citizenship and Immigration Act 2009, which moved the earliest date of birth covered from 8 February 1961 to 1 January 1949, and elaborated in "a dense and at times impenetrable piece of drafting" on the section 4C approach, while also covering numerous additional and less common situations and adding a good character requirement.
 In 2018, the Supreme Court of the UK held that section 4C should be interpreted broadly.)

+This citizenship registration upon demand is available through the submission of form UKM.

 Deprivation of British nationality

 Under amendments made by the Act, British nationals can be deprived of their citizenship if the Secretary of State is satisfied they are responsible for acts seriously prejudicial to the vital interests of the United Kingdom or an Overseas Territory.
-This provision applied to only dual nationals-—it is not applicable if deprivation would result in a person's statelessness.
+This provision originally applied only to dual nationals—it was not applicable if deprivation would result in a person's statelessness.
+However, in July 2014 the law was amended by the Immigration Act 2014, which allowed a person to be made stateless if the Secretary of State has reasonable grounds for believing that they can acquire the nationality of another country.

 Prior to this law, British nationals who acquired that status by birth or descent (as opposed to registration or naturalisation) could not be deprived of British nationality.

+There is a right of appeal against a decision to deprive a person of British nationality, but since October 2025 such orders take effect immediately pending the appeal.